project8/honeybee/README.md

 ]
 ```

-Some channel has explicit binding described in the config file:
+Some channels have an explicit binding described in the config file:
 ```
 $ ./install/bin/hb-list-sensors  V.ThrmCpl.Diss.AS
 [
     { "number": 268435464, "name": "V.ThrmCpl.Diss.AS.ATDS", "options": { "dripline_endpoint": "V_ThermoCo_Diss_AS" } }
 ]
 ```
-(note that namings are not consistent: `ThrmCpl` vs `ThermoCo`; the config file was used to absorb the error.)
+(note that namings are not consistent here: `ThrmCpl` vs `ThermoCo`; the config file was used to absorb the error.)

 Instead of binding to a Dripline endpoint, some channels have a _calibration_ associated to another input channel:
 ```